 Drowning In Parenting Advice?
 Here's Some Advice For That

-At my baby's six-month appointment a few months back, I got a one-pager from the pediatrician titled, "Starting Solid Foods."
+At my baby's six-month appointment a few months back, I got a one-pager from the pediatrician titled "Starting Solid Foods."

 "It is critical that the baby develop a taste for rice cereal at the beginning, to offset the loss of iron from formula or breast milk," it reads.